-The Carolinas Geographic Rugby Union recommends the use of the USA Rugby guidelines for Technical Zones to ensure player, participant, and fan safety.
-Clubs are encouraged to make use and familiarize themselves with the policy as the CGRU aims to make it a requirement for the 2019/2020 season.
+EFFECTIVE with the 2019/2020 season, the USA Rugby guidelines for Technical Zones are required for all club rugby matches.
+The Technical Zone Guidelines are to ensure player, participant, and fan safety.
+Clubs are required to make use and familiarize themselves with the policy as referees will enforce compliance in order to play your matches.

 The below safety guidelines are for teams and tournaments conducted within the Carolinas Geographic Rugby Union.
 These guidelines are supplied to ensure player and participant welfare in and around sanctioned events.